Configure WorkHub for Your Team

 Sub-item Field Mapping

 When the Item Level is set to "Sub-items only" or "Both main & sub-items," a separate Sub-item Field Mapping section appears.
-Sub-items live on a different internal board in monday.com, so they have their own set of columns that need to be mapped independently.
+Sub-items live on a different internal board in monday.com, so they have their own columns that need to be mapped independently.

 The same six fields (Scheduled Hours, Scheduled Hours per Day, Assignees, Timeline, Status, Color) are available for sub-item mapping.